-Make sure the network settings are correct.
+Make sure the network settings of the computer are correct.

 - LAN and wirelessly connected computers must be configured to obtain an IP address automatically via DHCP.
-For instructions on how to do this, please see the animated tutorials on the 108 Mbps Wireless Media Router WGRT634U Resource CD (230-10043-02) or Appendix C, "Preparing Your Network". - Some cable modem ISPs require you to set the router to use the MAC address of the computer registered on the account.
-If so, in the Basic Settings menu Wireless Router MAC Address section, select "Use this Computer's MAC address".
+Please see Appendix C, "Preparing Your Network" or the animated tutorials on the CD for help with this. - Some cable modem ISPs require you to use the MAC address of the computer registered on the account.
+If so, in the Router MAC Address section of the Basic Settings menu, select, "Use this Computer's MAC Address."
 The router will then capture and use the MAC address of the computer that you are now using.
 You must be using the computer that is registered with the ISP.
 Click Apply to save your settings.
 Restart the network in the correct sequence.